Updated April 19, 2022

 You often find it uncomfortable and difficult to capture and convey your observations, thoughts and feelings in writing.
 Readers are sometimes confused when reading what you write and ask for clarification or verification of your content.
 Writing is a chore to be avoided when possible.

 Well, regardless of how you categorize yourself as a writer, when it comes to MBA application essays, your skills and approach may be insufficient to maximize your chances for admission.
 And it’s not just you.
-This written product is different in a number of ways from all others you’ve experienced:

 - Business schools each have their own criteria and priorities.

 Depending on the profile they want for their incoming class, MBA admissions gatekeepers use essays to help decide which applicants would add the most value for classmates and the school itself.
 They never share this list of priorities.
 And this is a highly subjective process that can change from day to day, even hour to hour, as the admissions-decision date approaches.

 - Essay readers have only minutes to assess what you wrote.